eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 ### Building and Deploying

 - When cloning the `TestLab` repo, **DO NOT** clone the repo to the local machine and then copy and paste the repo into your working virtual machine.
 This will cause some permission errors.
-More info on [the official website](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#avoiding-security-risks-with-ansible-cfg-in-the-current-directory).
+Find more on [the official website](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#avoiding-security-risks-with-ansible-cfg-in-the-current-directory).

-- To rebuild a specific VM, run the following from `DetectionLab`/ESXi/`
+- To rebuild a specific VM, run the following from `DetectionLab`/ESXi/`.

   ```shell
   terraform apply -replace="esxi_guest.<dc/logger/wef/win10>"